Friday, November 27, 2015

 Les derniers feux [fires]de la monarchie by Charles-Eloi Vial, ch.
 1, 2016

-The street provides the force that leads to them to hide, flee or be guillotined: "What had been pretension became tragedy."
+The street provides the force that will lead to them to hide, flee or be guillotined: "What had been pretension became tragedy."

 Marx's summary of the French Revolution: "The dykes to capitalism had to be broken.
 They were broken."